oxyplugins/oxy-class-act/readme.txt

 This plugin lets you move or copy the styles associated with id or a class of any element to a new class or clear all the styles for the id/class when using [Oxygen](oxygenbuilder.com).

+A valid license key must be entered for the plugin to function and to receive automatic updates.

 == Installation ==

 1. Click on the download link in your purchase confirmation email if you have not already downloaded it after your purchase.